mjtamlyn/django-adapters/docs/source/tutorial.rst

     assert QuerySetAdapter in adapter.adapters  # for data assert ModelAdapter in adapters.map.adapters  # for data items

-Story of a Pythonesque IOC bootstrapping for avid users
+Story of a Pythonesque IOC bootstrapping for avidusers
 =======================================================

 IN this story a Django user seems to have an adventure with an IOC pattern